0x013a-uk/0x013a-uk/README.md

 ---

 ## Why I'm Here

-For over 25 years, I’ve been quietly developing systems and experimenting under the moniker **0x013a**.
-What started as private research is now being developed **for my family’s holding company** — forming the foundation of **Hqllr**, a new breed of sovereign AI and knowledge ecosystem.
+What started as private research and experiments over the years, is now being developed **for my family’s holding company** — forming the foundation of **Hqllr**, a new breed of sovereign AI and knowledge ecosystem.

-This is why I’ve stepped into the public space:
+This is here to:
 - To share the vision behind **Hqllr**,
 - To showcase progress transparently,
 - And to connect with collaborators, contributors, and future users.